I use data, build tools, and organize people in Chicago to democratize power. Read more »

 Derek is an entrepreneur, developer and a leader of the civic technology community in Chicago.
 He uses data, builds tools, and organizes people in Chicago to democratize power.

-He is Founder and Partner at DataMade, a company that tells stories and builds tools with data, Co-Founder of Dedupe.io, a machine learning service that de-duplicates and find matches in spreadsheets and databases, and Co-Founder and Board President for Chi Hack Night, Chicago’s premier weekly event for building civic technology.
+Derek is Founder and Partner at DataMade, a data and web consultancy for civil society working toward democracy, justice, and equity, Co-Founder of Dedupe.io, a machine learning service that de-duplicates and find matches in spreadsheets and databases, and Co-Founder and President Emeritus of Chi Hack Night, a free, weekly event in Chicago to build, share and learn about civic technology.

 |Company / organization||Position||Dates|